NATGRID: Structure and functions

 NATGRID is being implemented in four different phases.
-United Progressive Alliance (UPA) government gave clearance of ₹3,400 crores for the project.
+The United Progressive Alliance (UPA) government gave clearance of ₹3,400 crores for the project.
 The Cabinet Committee on Security approved the initial two phases in 2011 which were operational by 2014 at a cost of ₹1,200 crores, with 10 user agencies and 21 service providers were connected while the first data sets retrievable from early 2013.
-Capt.
-P. Raghu Raman (Rtd.) on 1 December 2009 was appointed as the Secretary and CEO for NATGRID and tasked with the establishment of the grid.
+Retired Captain P. Raghu Raman on 1 December 2009 was appointed as the Secretary and CEO for NATGRID and tasked with the establishment of the grid.
 His term ended on 31 May 2014.
-The implementation of the third and fourth phases are expected to require amendments to several laws to allow for the sharing and transfer of data on items such as property and bank transaction details and Internet usage.
-The data recovery centre for NATGRID is at Bengaluru.
+The implementation of the third and fourth phases are expected to require amendments to several laws to allow for the sharing and transfer of data on items such as property and bank transaction details and internet usage.
+The data recovery center for NATGRID is in Bengaluru.

 Unlike the NIA which are central agencies, the NATGRID is essentially a tool that enables security agencies to locate and obtain relevant information on terror suspects from pooled data sets of various organizations and services in the country.
 It will help identify, capture and prosecute terrorists and help pre-empt terror plots.

 Opposition

 NATGRID faced opposition on charges of possible violations of privacy and leakage of confidential personal information.
-Its efficacy in preventing terror have also been questioned given that no state agency or police force has access to its database thus reducing chances of immediate, effective action.
+Its efficacy in preventing terror have also been questioned given that no state agency or police force had access to its database until the implementation of its 2nd phase thus reducing chances of immediate, effective action.
 NATGRID claims to be protected by several structural and procedural safeguards and oversight mechanisms including that of external audits and technology safeguards.